ndag/uGW/README.md

 %   coupl  - the corresponding optimal coupling
 ```
 ## ultraGWcgd.m
 **ultraGWcgd.m** is a Matlab function that approximates the ultrametric Gromov-Wasserstein distance of order p via conditional gradient descent (Frank-Wolfe algorithm with fixed decreasing step size).
-It is possible to choose multiple random starting points for the gradient descent algorithm.
+It is possible to start the gradient descent algorithm from multiple random couplings.

 **Syntax:**
 ```